 - And that writers should read, buy, and support literary journals as much as they can (and here’s why)

-Of course we understand that there are significant costs in running a writing competition or literary journal and we believe editors and staff deserve to be paid for their hard work, and that’s why we’re putting together a guide on how to create a model that is fair and accessible, based on the experience and example of some brilliant organisations who are doing just that (watch this space for more info).
+Of course we understand that there are significant costs in running a writing competition or literary journal and we believe editors and staff deserve to be paid for their hard work, and that’s why we’re putting together a guide on how to create a model that is fair and accessible, based on the experience and example of some brilliant organisations who are doing just that.

 Because wouldn’t it be great if everyone got paid and no one was left out?

 And since we have a small foothold in the vast literary landscape, we want to try to make a small difference to make the lit world a fairer place for writers.